 - 142. When I left care, I was given £29 a week for the YTS.
 I gave my mum £10 for staying with her, but she said that I had to buy my own food.
 I didn't have a lot of money.
 I left the YTS, but I continued to stay at my mum's.
 Sector was still around.
 I couldn't stand up to him.
 The fear that I had of him never went away.
 Even when I had been in care, he was always there to meet me when I went home.
 He would come up and see my mum when I was there.
 If I didn't do as I was told, he'd make my mum's life hard and she'd make my life hard.
 I had nowhere else to go. - 143.
-The way and the set of the take one of the women up to a bedroom in the hotel and tell me to meet him at a certain time.
+The way are added abused me changed.
+After I left care, he would ask me to go in the car with him.
+He would bring me to different people's houses.
+There would be different women.
+They were older women, closer to my mum's age.
+Sometimes, I had to watch adding things with them, sometimes I had to partake while he watched.
+Sometimes he brought people up to my mum's house.
+He would go away to his work and leave these people at my mum's.
+He owned to be would be different women.
+He'd take one of the women up to a bedroom in the hotel and tell me to meet him at a certain time.
 I'd then be taken up to the room where the woman was.